StephSteel/TpaPlugin/README.md

 ## License
-TpaPlugin is released under the MIT License, allowing you to modify and distribute the plugin in accordance with the terms of the license.
+TpaPlugin is released under the **MIT License**, allowing you to modify and distribute the plugin in accordance with the terms of the license.

 ## Credits